Aleph-Alpha-Research/hat-splitter/bindings/python/DOCS.md

 # hat-splitter

-The `hat-splitter` package implements the HAT splitting rule.
-If you don't know what that is, you probably won't find this package useful.
+The `hat-splitter` package implements the splitting rule described in the [Hierarchical Autoregressive Transformers paper](https://arxiv.org/abs/2501.10322v2).
+You can use this to implement training and inference of HAT models.

 ## Installation